ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager, that new members access to join the OSCORE group, while current members can access to retrieve updated keying material.

-Readers are also expected to be familiar with the terms and concepts used in {{I-D.ietf-ace-oscore-gm-admin}}, wih particular reference to: "Administrator", "Group name", "Group-collection resource", "Group-configuration resource", and "Admin endpoint".
+Readers are also expected to be familiar with the terms and concepts used in {{I-D.ietf-ace-oscore-gm-admin}}, with particular reference to: "Administrator", "Group name", "Group-collection resource", "Group-configuration resource", and "Admin endpoint".

+Like in {{I-D.ietf-ace-oscore-gm-admin}}, the url-path to a group-configuration resource has GROUPNAME as last segment, with GROUPNAME the invariant group name assigned upon its creation.
+Building on the considered url-path of the group-collection resource, this document uses /manage/GROUPNAME as the url-path of a group-configuration resource; implementations are not required to use this name, and can define their own instead.

 Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".